A bold new addition to the City of London skyline

 The development marks a key step forward for Mace’s digital construction know-how.
 The team harnessed advanced digital technologies to track progress across an integrated 3D model of the project, enabling the team to coordinate complex works with multiple stakeholders and minimising disruption in the busy neighbourhood.

-Carefully-timed logistics, smart technology solution and an innovative approach have all contributed to the progress the team has made to date, which is scheduled to complete in 2021.
+Carefully-timed logistics, smart technology solution and an innovative approach all contributed to the progress of the project, which reached completion in 2021.

 points of note

 A perfect view from every angle